 In BE and K Construction Co. v.
 National Labor Relations Board, 536 U.S. 516 (2002), the Supreme Court held that the National Labor Relations Board (NLRB) could not impose liability on an employer for filing a losing retaliatory lawsuit that was not objectively baseless.
 In so doing, the Court broadly interpreted the First Amendment right to petition.

-The opinion drafted for a unanimous Court by Justice Sandra Day O’Connor denied the NLRB’s authority to assess liability on the construction company even though all the NLRB’s claims had been withdrawn or dismissed.
+The opinion drafted for a unanimous Court by Justice Sandra Day O’Connor denied the NLRB’s authority to assess liability on the construction company even though all the employer’s claims had been withdrawn or dismissed.

 The Court viewed the decision as a clarification of Bill Johnson’s Restaurants, Inc. v.
 National Labor Relations Board (1983), in which the Court reiterated that the First Amendment recognizes a right to petition.
 California Motor Transport Co. v.
 Trucking Unlimited (1972) extended this right to include all branches of government, but limited “sham petitioning.”
 (The NLRB is an independent federal agency.)

-Petitions successful and unsuccessful are protected
+Petitions successful and unsuccessful are protected by First Amendment

 Choosing to focus not on “the standard for enjoining ongoing suits but on the standard for declaring completed suits unlawful,” the Court believed itself not bound by its own past dicta.
-Granted that “concerns related to the right of petition must be greater when enjoining ongoing litigation than when penalizing completed litigation,” such reasoning by analogy ”at most suggests that injunctions may raise greater First Amendment concerns, not that after-the-fact penalties raise no concerns.”
+Granted that “concerns related to the right of petition must be greater when enjoining ongoing litigation than when penalizing completed litigation,” such reasoning by analogy” at most suggests that injunctions may raise greater First Amendment concerns, not that after-the-fact penalties raise no concerns.”

 The Court held it was important to distinguish suits that were “both objectively baseless and subjectively motivated by an unlawful purpose” from those that were “reasonably based but unsuccessful.”
 Even unsuccessful suits might present genuine grievances.
 After all, the First Amendment protects both successful and unsuccessful petitioning.